DataDog/kics/documentation/rules/terraform/gcp/service_account_with_improper_privileges.md

 }
 ```

-are used, allowing the service account broad permissions over resources.
-Least privilege should be enforced by granting only the required roles, such as in the secure example:
+aThis allows the service account broad permissions across resources.
+To follow the principle of least privilege, grant only the specific roles required.
+For example:

 ```
 binding {